All you need to know about remote turbo kits

-The compressed intake air is then channelled back to the front of the car and into the engine.
-Despite the length of the run the delivery is to all practical purposes instantaneous.
+The intake air is then channeled back from the turbo compressor to the front of the car and into the engine.
+Despite the length of the run the delivery is to all practical purposes instantaneous with only a minor loss in boost pressure if the pipe work is in good condition.

 Safety systems will need to be added.
 If the turbo runs too hot or the oil line cuts out it would be detrimental to the turbo to keep the engine running.